 There is also co-ordination of care for children with chronic problems.
 We work closely with special schools for children with spasticity, multiple handicaps and learning disorders.
 At the general paediatric neurology clinic, we provide for the diagnosis and management of children with neurological disorders, screening of neuro-developmental disorders and comprehensive care of inherited neurological disorders.

 Our team is also actively involved in the Back to Sleep programme which helps to improve the sleep quality of children with complex medical needs.

 Our multidisciplinary combined clinic provides comprehensive care for children and adolescents diagnosed with progressive neuromuscular conditions such as Duchenne muscular dystrophy, spinal muscular atrophy as well as congenital myopathies and other muscular dystrophies.
-Our clinics are held every month and cater to specific groups such as the independent walkers as well as the wheelchair dependent patients.
+Our clinics are held on the first Thursday of the month and cater to specific groups such as the independent walkers as well as the wheelchair dependent patients.
 Objective assessments are provided by the paediatricians specialising in neurology, pulmonary and sleep, orthopaedics and cardiology as well as physiotherapists, occupational therapists and orthotists.

 This allows an integrated review of all the associated complications that often arise in this group of patients, and allow a comprehensive management plan to be made at a single setting.

 In recent years, we have also gained experience with disease-modifying treatment for Spinal Muscular Atrophy.